kine90/Stylegan2ADAPytorch_SharedTexture/README.md

 This version expects to receive random seed and interpolation values from udp and sends back the generated image as shared texture.
 For a list of udp commands check udp_commands.txt.
-Tensor z (with shape[1,512]) is generated using gaussian noise with the random seed received from UDP.
+The tensor z (shape[1,512]) is generated using gaussian noise with the random seed received from UDP.
 z is then mapped to latent w_samples.
 From w_samples an image is generated.
 The code blends z and w_using an interpolation factor wich is set trough udp.
 Both are useful to smooth the transition of a frame into the previous one.
-Z interpolation tends to add variety to the transition, while W interpolation results in a more straight transition from image A to B. I usually go for a mix of the two.
+Z interpolation tends to add variety to the transition, while W interpolation results in a straighter transition from image A to B. I usually go for a mix of the two.

 ### generate_receiveZ_v3.py

 This version expects to receive the Z Tensor as a spout texture with resolution 512x1.
 Other parameters can be controlled trough UDP.
-For a list of udp commands check udp_commands.txt
+For a list of udp commands check udp_commands.txt.
-Tensor z is received from Spout.
-The pixel brightness is converted to float (range 0-1), scaled using the specified sclaed factor, and offset of half of it, as Stylegan expects noise with positive and negative values.
+After the texture is received from Spout, the pixel brightness value is converted to float (range 0-1), scaled using the specified factor, and offset of half of it, as Stylegan expects noise with positive and negative values.
 z is then mapped to latent w_samples.
 From w_samples an image is generated and sent back as shared texture.
 The code blends w_samples using an interpolation factor wich is set trough udp.